A relaxed homeschool style can be an amazing way to boost learning at home.

-After a few attempts of thinking I needed to replicate what homeschool “experts” suggested, I decided to look at what worked best for our family, for each of my boys, and for me.
+After a few attempts of thinking I needed to replicate what homeschool “experts” in the homeschool world suggested, I decided to look at what worked best for our family, for each of my boys, and for me.

 It was then when our relaxed homeschool lifestyle began and we haven’t looked back.
-The boys and I continue to work on optimizing our homeschool, always with the intention of allowing each member to thrive.
+The boys and I continue to work on optimizing our homeschool each year, always with the intention of allowing each member to thrive.

 The words that I’d use to describe our homeschool include:

 One day, we may start at 8am and spend hours on lessons and projects.
 Other days, our day may begin around 10:30am-ish and we only do a handful of things.